-But the environment on Mars is very different from ours on Earth.
-We cannot breathe in Mars’ atmosphere as it contains very little oxygen and is mainly made up of carbon dioxide.
-And cold temperatures and dust storms don’t provide the right conditions for crop growth.
-That is why we need to investigate how to efficiently cultivate grains in hermetically closed and fully controlled environments.
-It is for this reason that our research will take place in 4 coupled containers, a closed system in which the climate can be adapted to make it suitable for crop growth, with optimal use of resources.
+The environment of Mars, our inspiration, is very different from ours.
+No oxygen, high concentrations of carbon dioxide, an average daily temperature of -60°C, and dust storms are not the right conditions to grow crops or bake bread.
+So we are investigating how to efficiently cultivate grains in hermetically closed and fully controlled environments, In practice, our research is taking place in four coupled containers, located in the PuraDome, in which the climate can be adapted to make it suitable for crop growth, with optimal use of resources.
 Here’s an overview of what’s happening in each container:

 With less rain and more drought, the usage of water is under pressure.
-With our hermetically closed system and vertical agriculture, we believe we’ll be able to grow wheat with only 5% of the water that is needed in normal conditions.
-This technology could also be used in closely populated areas where farmland is not always available or in regions with extreme temperatures.
+With our hermetically closed system and vertical agriculture, we believe we’ll be able to grow wheat with only 5% of the water usually required.
+This technology could also be used in densely populated areas of Earth where farmland is not always available or in regions with extreme temperatures.

-Today, farmers apply nutrients on their fields in the form of fertilizers, which provide crops with the nitrogen and phosphorus necessary to grow and produce the food we eat.
-However, when nitrogen and phosphorus are not fully utilized by the growing plants, they can be lost from the farm fields and negatively impact air and water quality.
-In the SpaceBakery, we will be able to investigate and optimize the plant’s growing conditions .
-This could lead to a faster harvest, higher yield and a more qualitative crop with efficient use of nutrients.
+Today, farmers apply nutrients on their fields in the form of fertilizers, which provide crops with the nitrogen and phosphorus they need.
+However, when nitrogen and phosphorus are not fully utilized by the growing plants, they can be lost from the fields and negatively impact air and water quality.
+We believe we can be 10 times more efficient and lower the use of nitrogen and other fertilizers.

 To use energy in the most efficient way possible, we’ll investigate the potential of baking bread through microwave technology and ohmic heating.
 We’ll explore how to re-use the by-products we create like straw, chaff and the bran, to eliminate waste and contribute to a circular economy with a continual use of resources.